Make an appointment to visit your local Social Security office or call Social Security at 800-772-1213. You can apply online for SSDI.

-What medical condition will qualify me for SSI or SSDI?
+What medical condition will qualify me to apply for SSI or SSDI?

 Using the Blue Book

-To apply (or file a claim) for SSI or SSDI, you will need to show a medical condition listed in the SSA’s Blue Book and meet the requirements for the condition.
+To file a claim or apply for SSI or SSDI, you will need to show a medical condition listed in the SSA’s Blue Book and meet the requirements for the condition.
 Because it is a rare disorder, there is no listing for FD/MAS in the Blue Book.
 If you have been qualified with FD/MAS, use the listing for musculoskeletal disorders or hyperthyroidism in the Blue Book when applying for SSI or SSDI.

 Using a Medical Vocational Allowance: